 As a result, retailers now have more freedom when it comes to pricing their products.
 Since they’re no longer bound to the Amazon marketplace, they’re not always competing head-to-head with other brands in the same online store.

 There is no doubt that this year is the year of pricing.
-There are major forces that are reshaping the e-commerce world right now, and companies that take advantage of this can substantially increase their revenues.
+There are major forces that are reshaping the e-commerce world right now and pricing trends are part of those forces.
+Companies that take advantage of the pricing trends can substantially increase their revenues.

 Even though there are lots of opportunities in e-commerce for companies of all sizes, there are lots of challenges as well.
 When you look at this year´s pricing trends, you’ll see both challenges and opportunities.
 For an ecommerce business with the right mindset, even these challenges can be turned into opportunities.